KevinAst/astx-redux-util/UserGuide/originalReducerState.md

 ??? provide linkage (when classes are available.

-The conditionalReducer exposes an "originalReducerState" parameter to it's comparator function.
+The {@link conditionalReducer} function exposes an "originalReducerState" parameter to it's conditionalFn callback.

 The originalReducerState represents the immutable state at the time of the start of the reduction process.
 This is useful in determining